Derby County F.C.: Support

 Derby is often acknowledged as a "passionate football town" by rival supporters and the press alike.
 Tony Francis of The Daily Telegraph noted, "Derby is a passionate football town...
 Even in Division Two, it's a reasonable bet that crowds at Pride Park would not fall far below 30,000.
 It's historical, it's geographical, it's in the blood.
 Some places have it, some don't."
 During the 2007–08 Premier League season, Derby County fans were repeatedly referred to as the best in the country (England) due to their loyalty despite the club's disastrous campaign.
 Almost every home match at Pride Park Stadium was sold out to the Derby fans and the club also had a large following away from home.
 The recognition included them being named fans of the season in much national coverage of the season, winning an award from Nuts magazine, and being named the most loyal supporters in the country in a 2008 survey by Sky Sports Magazine.
 In 2013, Derby supporter Nick Webster was voted Championship Fan of the Year.

 Statistically, the club had the 12th-highest average attendance in the country in the 2007–08, 2008–09, and 2009–10 seasons, despite only having the 15th-largest club ground and finishing 18th or lower in their respective division.
-In 2008–09, they were the best supported club in the Championship, with a larger average attendance than nine Premier League clubs, and had the Football League's single largest league match attendance, with 33,079 against Wolverhampton Wanderers on 13 April 2009.
-Since moving to the Pride Park Stadium in 1997, Derby's average attendance has never dropped before 23,000 and they have finished in the top 20 for highest average attendances in 19 out of 23 seasons, despite spending the majority of the time in the second tier.
+In 2008–09, they were the best supported club in the Championship, with a larger average attendance than nine Premier League clubs.
+Since moving to the Pride Park Stadium in 1997, Derby's average attendance has never dropped below 23,000 and they have finished in the top 20 for highest average attendances in 20 out of 25 seasons, despite spending the majority of the time in the second tier.
+In the 2023-24 Derby were the 6th best supported team in the entire EFL, with an average gate of 27,278 despite playing in the third tier; they also boasted a higher average attendance than six Premier League clubs.

-Derby's celebrity supporters include actors George Clooney and Robert Lindsay, former Labour MP Dennis Skinner, Irish singer Niall Horan, Blur guitarist Graham Coxon, The Gaslight Anthem guitarist Alex Rosamilia, adult film star Keiran Lee and actor Jack O'Connell.
-It has been reported that O'Connell has persuaded other celebrities to support the club, including actress Angelina Jolie, and model Cara Delevingne.
+Derby's celebrity supporters include actors George Clooney and Robert Lindsay, former Labour MP Dennis Skinner, Irish singer Niall Horan, Blur guitarist Graham Coxon, The Gaslight Anthem guitarist Alex Rosamilia, adult film star Keiran Lee, boxers Sandy Ryan and Zach Parker, and actor Jack O'Connell It has been reported that O'Connell has persuaded other celebrities to support the club, including actress Angelina Jolie, and model Cara Delevingne.